jpabadir/pace-c/documentation/final-deliverables/pdf-report.md

 **Overview:**

 Although the decision for our chosen tech stack was ultimately up to us, our client has technical experience, and so she offered recommendations for front-end and back-end libraries back in September.
-As such, we aimed to align with the client’s technical suggestions, as well as to pick an MVC model which was well documented.
+As such, we aimed to align with the client’s technical suggestions, as well as to pick well-documented technologies.
 Ultimately, this resulted in React being used for our front-end, Node for our back-end, and Firebase for our database.

 **Technical Specifications on the Front-end:**